ERM++: An Improved Baseline for Domain Generalization: Reproducibility

 \textbf{MIRO Implementation:} We directly follow the MIRO implementation and borrow the lambda weights values from~\cite{cha2022domain} when we combine MIRO with ERM++ in Table 2 of the main paper.
 ERM++ substantially improves the performance of MIRO.

-\textbf{DIWA Implementation:} We follow a simplified version of the DIWA~\cite{rame2022diverse} algorithm due to computational reasons; we average the parameters of the three seeds of ERM++.
+\textbf{DIWA Implementation:} We follow a simplified version of the DIWA~\cite{rame2022diverse} algorithm due to computational reasons; we average the parameters of the three seeds of ERM++, with shared initialization of the linear classifier.
 The authors of DIWA show that about half of the performance boost comes from the first few models averaged (Figure 4 of ~\cite{rame2022diverse}), therefore this is a reasonable approximation of the method.
-It is interesting that DIWA reduces performance of ERM++, but that ERM++ w/DIWA is still improved over DIWA as reported in \cite{rame2022diverse}.